kuldeepmehra27/drupal-learning-path/Drupal-backend/phpunit.md

 [Drupal official link](https://www.drupal.org/docs/automated-testing/phpunit-in-drupal/running-phpunit-tests)

-- We need to copy **php.xml.dist** file which is located in **core** folder of drupal, we will copy this file and paste it on Drupal root folder rename it to **phpunit.xml** here are some more parameters that you may need to modify.
+- We need to copy **phpunit.xml.dist** file which is located in **core** folder of drupal, we will copy this file and paste it on Drupal root folder rename it to **phpunit.xml** here are some more parameters that you may need to modify.
 We can use this [sample file](phpunit.xml).
 - We need to create **simpltest & browser_output** directory & setting permissions for it.
 So follow below command to create dir.